 Tom Cruise from “Top Gun: Maverick”

-The prolific actor, who has made a name for himself as a fearless stuntman, has generated more than $ 4.2 billion in domestic box office revenue since 1981, but has never released more than $ 65 million in movies. did.
+A prolific actor who has made a name for himself as a fearless stuntman, he has generated more than $ 4.2 billion in domestic box office revenue since 1981, but has never released more than $ 65 million in movies.

 Disclosure: Comcast is the parent company of NBC Universal and CNBC.
-NBCUniversal is a distributor of “Jurassic World: Dominion”.
+NBC Universal owns Rotten Tomatoes.